Requirement to take "all" reasonable steps to prevent sexual harassment

 The proposed new test for liability for third party harassment mirrors the existing tests for harassment by an employer or work colleague and covers sexual harassment and the protected characteristics of age, disability, gender reassignment, race, religion or belief, sex or sexual orientation.

-The Bill provides that an employer will have permitted a third party to harass one of its employees where the third party harasses the employee in the course of their employment; and the employer failed to take all reasonable steps to prevent the third party harassing the employee in the course of employment.
+The ERA provides that an employer will have permitted a third party to harass one of its employees where the third party harasses the employee in the course of their employment; and the employer failed to take all reasonable steps to prevent the third party harassing the employee in the course of employment.
 A third party means a person other than the employer or one of its employees.

 - Regulations will be made to specify the steps which an employer must take and the matters to which they must have regard for the purpose of meeting the obligation to take all reasonable steps to prevent a third party sexually harassing an employee.
 However, they are likely to be relevant when considering reasonable steps relating to other protected characteristics.